danielmichaels/danielms/content/retrospectives/2022/03/index.md

 # Summary

-Got back into some Mudmap development after taking some time to have fun and experiment during the first half of the month.
+After taking some time off to have fun and experiment, I got back into the swing of Mudmap development.

 ## Highlights